Bullock cart: Indonesia

-In Indonesia, bullock carts are used in the rural parts of the country for transporting goods and people, but more often in Indonesia are horsecars used rather than bullock carts.
-A bullock cart driver is known as, in Indonesian, a bajingan.
+In Indonesia, bullock carts are used in the rural parts of the country for transporting goods and people, but horse carts are more common.
+A bullock cart driver is known as a bajingan in Indonesian.
+In Javanese, the term bajingan holds dual meanings.
+While commonly used as a colloquial term for a scoundrel or rogue, it also denotes an oxcart coachman.

+Historically, oxcarts symbolized prestige, often owned by respected figures within villages.
+However, with the advent of modern transportation, their practical use has largely diminished.
+Today, many oxcarts are preserved as collectibles, stored in barns by hobbyists who seek to maintain this traditional heritage.

 Malaysia

 Bullock carts were widely used in Malaysia before the introduction of automobiles, and many are still used today.
 These included passenger vehicles, now used especially for tourists.
 Passenger carts are usually equipped with awnings for protection against sun and rain, and are often gaily decorated.

 North Korea

-Bullock carts, called dalguji there, is still extensively used in North Korea because of fuel shortages.
-It is perhaps the last country where it is used for everyday transportation, both in agriculture and in military.
+Bullock carts, called dalguji, are still extensively used in North Korea because of fuel shortages.
+It is one of the few countries where it is used for everyday transportation, both in agriculture and in the military.